 US Treasury Holdings by Stablecoin Issuers

-Stablecoin issuers collectively hold more US debt than South Korea
+Stablecoin issuers collectively hold more US debt than Saudi Arabia

 USDT